MatyilaSango/Portfolio/README.md

 ## Requirements

-1. Add node_modules folder by typing `npm i next` in terminal.
+1. Add node_modules folder by typing `npm i next` in the terminal.

-If style-componets, nodemailer, and dotemv modules are missing.
+If style-componets, nodemailer, and dotenv modules are missing, here are the commands.

 1. `npm i styled-components`
 2. `npm i nodemailer`